Central Florida Mold Services

 We also perform real estate transaction moisture inspections and mold testing when someone buys or sells a house.
 The purpose of this service is to discover mold and moisture issues BEFORE you purchase the property so you can make a better-informed decision.

-The State of Florida has licensing in place for home inspectors and mold-related service professionals (mold assessors and mold remediation contractors).
-There are some distinctions to be aware of related to our abilities in CFBI vs. a specialized mold assessment or remediation company:
+The State of Florida has licensing in place for home inspectors and mold-related service professionals (mold inspectors and mold remediation contractors).
+When performing mold inspections and mold testing, there are some distinctions to be aware of related to our abilities in CFBI vs. a specialized mold assessment or remediation company:

 A home inspector is allowed to: